intuition-dev/intuDocs/meta-website/get-started/text.md

 This will create index.html.

 Of course you can use regular Pug syntax to include other Pug files; or Markdown.
-Metabake Markdown flavor includes CSS support:
+MetaBake Markdown flavor includes CSS support:

 ```html
 include:metaMD comment.md